pradyotprakash/pradyotprakash.github.io/_pages/teaching.md

     Created questions and evaluated students on assignments, exams and projects

-- ### Teaching Assistant for Data Structures, Algorithms, Intro to Computer Programming on edX and IITBombayX Assisted with creating questions and tests for the participants of the courses Answered doubts and queries on the online forum for the courses
+- ### Teaching Assistant for Data Structures, Algorithms, Intro to Computer Programming on edX and IITBombayX Assisted with creating questions and tests for the participants of the courses and answered doubts and queries on the online forum for the courses